-True facts you may not know about assisted living:
+True facts you may not know about Assisted Living communities:

-- They are very safe communities to live in because they are licensed through the state, have random inspections, and every staff member is required to have a thourough background check.
+- They are very safe communities to live in because they are licensed through the state, have random inspections, and every staff member is required to have a thorough background check.

 - The lease is generally month-to-month with no long-term commitment.
-So you may leave at anytime for any reason with usually a thirty day notice
+So you may leave at anytime for any reason with usually only a 30 day notice.

-- If you are a qualifying Veteran there are programs and even lawyers who specialize in expediating your VA benefits to pay for Assisted Living.
-Call (833) 999-TRUE for more information
+- If you are a qualifying Veteran there are programs, non-profit organizations, and even lawyers who specialize in expediating your VA benefits to pay for Assisted Living.
+Contact us anytime 24/7 for more information.

-- People with memory impairment, dementia, and Alzheimer’s are a great fit for assisted living.
-Unlike nursing homes (skilled nursing facilities) they have beautiful safe and secure settings with daily special programs specifically designed for people with memory impairment.
+- Those with memory impairment, dementia, and Alzheimer’s are a great fit for Assisted Living Communities.
+Unlike nursing homes (skilled nursing facilities) they have beautiful, safe, and secure settings with daily special programs that are specifically designed for people with memory impairment.